-100.(1) As far as practicable, an electric line or control cable must-

-- (a) be capable of bearing without damage, the static and dynamic loadings likely to be imposed on it; and - (b) not become unsafe or hazardous for a person to work on it; and - (c) be built to prevent persons suffering an electric shock.

-(2) Ways to prevent electric shock include use of suitable conductors and other components and, for an underground electric line, providing suitable protection against mechanical damage.
+- 100.(1) As far as practicable, an electric line or control cable must- - (a) be capable of bearing without damage, the static and dynamic loadings likely to be imposed on it; and - (b) not become unsafe or hazardous for a person to work on it; and - (c) be built to prevent persons suffering an electric shock. - (2) Ways to prevent electric shock include use of suitable conductors and other components and, for an underground electric line, providing suitable protection against mechanical damage.

-Clearance from metal work and separation of conductors of same circuit

-101. Exposed conductors of the same circuit of an overhead electric line must be separated so that, as far as practicable, a conductor does not come in contact with or within arcing distance of-
+Clearance from metal work and separation of conductors of same circuit must be separated so that, as far as practicable, a conductor does not come in contact with or within arcing distance of-